KeerthiPamulaparthy/KeerthiPamulaparthy.github.io/_posts/2017-01-31-How to do Web Scrapping using Beautiful Soup.md

 <tag_name>content...</tag_name>

 Tags come in pairs, and the first tag in the pair is a start tag and the second tag is the end tag.
-A start tag also often contains "attributes" with info about the element.
+A start tag also often contains "attributes" with info about the element.Attributes usually have a name and value.
-Attributes usually have a name and value.

 For example, <p class="my_red_sentences">You are beginning to learn HTML.</p>
 Our task at hand, is the identify the tags that contain the information we are interested in and extract the information.
 ![html](html2.png)